2pm Sunday 6 May

 This is our 26th consecutive annual Rally for Cannabis Law Reform.
 We vowed to Rally every year on the first Sunday in May until we are no longer criminals for using this herb.
 Prohibition is an incitement, not a control!
 MardiGrass will become a Festival when we can celebrate the herb without fear of prosecution and persecution.
 When the Police have a float in the street parade behind the Ganja Faeries, Big Joint & POLITE, then we really will have a proper festival and celebration.
 In the meantime, this annual event is a POLITICAL PROTEST RALLY.

-Led by the Widjibal Elders of the Bunjalung Nation, with children holding the Koori flag, the parade this year will make its way south along Cullen street to the Police Station where it will turn left and head down past the Greenbank into Sativa Stadium for the Cannabis Law Reform Rally, speeches and MardiGrass Float Prize presentations.
-There is also a short cut down past Green Bank if you run out of puff!
+Led by the Widjibal Elders of the Bunjalung Nation, with children holding the Koori flag, the parade this year will start off at 2.30pm from the Western carpark and make its way south along Cullen street where it will turn left and head down past the Town Hall and Greenbank to the Hash Bowl Stage in Plantem Park for the Cannabis Law Reform Rally, speeches and MardiGrass Float Prize presentations.
 Just follow the GANJA FAERIES and the BIG JOINT!!

 Get out your fabrics, banners, paint brushes and sewing machines to get ready for the annual MardiGrass Parade Float Awards.
 Have a go at creating a float costume, banner, paper mache or sculpture about pot prohibition.
 Floats can be a vehicle for a powerful message about pot celebration and/or protest.
 We welcome floats that reflect our area, our people, our pride, our fun and festive spirit, and desire for a peaceful future.
 Law reform is the focus of MardiGrass and we encourage all to have a say!
 Prizes will be presented to the winning floats in Sativa Stadium after the Rally.

-SPontanous Art Event #imaginorium @ 7 Sibley St (On the way to the skate park) DRop in and get creative with local makers of sculpture, puppets and fun. #imaginorium is building some fabulous props for this years protest parade on Sunday.
+SPontanous Art Event #imaginorium in Allsop Park.
+DRop in and get creative with local makers of sculpture, puppets and fun. #imaginorium is building some fabulous props for this years protest parade on Sunday.
 EVer wanted to be a more colourful part of protest?
 Get your creative skates on to paint, sew, cut and bedazzle!!
-Happening throughout Friday and Saturday!
+Happening throughout Saturday and Sunday!